Here is a detailed step-by-step guide on how to cut bicycle handlebars:

 - Use a lock-on grip as a guide if using a hacksaw to ensure a straight cut.
 Use smooth strokes for a clean cut using a hacksaw and file any sharp edges.

-- Put your bars back on your bike, add grips and accessories.
+- Put your bars back on your bike, add grips and accessories, reverse the removal process.

 - If you’re not comfortable doing this yourself or don’t have the right supplies, a bike shop will be happy to help you out.